 Julie wants me to go to Africa with her.
 I’m game until she tells me her motivation is to get a new perspective on her life.
 I tell her to go to Sarnia to sort her life out and then I’ll be ready to go with her to Africa.
 Julie goes to Africa alone and ends up living in Zimbabwe for a number of years.

-They won’t look at each other.
+The couple at the next table won’t look at each other.
 They won’t speak to each other.
-They scowl as the Swing Shift Big Band plays happy music.
+They scowl as the Swing Shift Big Band plays “Ain’t That a Kick in the Head.”
 I find them as jarring and incongruous as the siren passing outside.
-“That’s why the lady is a tramp.”